SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 overview of [here](https://docs.platformio.org/en/latest/librarymanager/dependencies.html).
 But to save you time, we have outlined the basic workflow for you.

-There is a field called `lib_deps` of the `platformio.ini` file that describes the list of dependencies in the code.
+There is a field called `lib_deps` in the `platformio.ini` file that describes the list of dependencies in the code.
 These are third-party libraries not located in the main firmware git repo.
 You want to add your dependency to this list.
 The full list of options for this field is outlined [here], but for simplicity, there are a few common